NYC Ladder Accident Lawyers For Workers Injured On The Job

 What are Common Ladder Accident Injuries?

 A fall from a ladder can lead to injuries from not only striking the ground, but also from coming into contact with what is being constructed.
-Every ladder accident is unique in nature and can result in a variety of injuries, but common ladder accident injuries include:
+Every ladder accident is unique in nature, but common ladder accident injuries include:

 - Broken bones